kaoriito/twostagetask/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You can do so by clicking the circle icon in the top right corner of the webpage.

-3. After you have successfully logged in, you should see a white box labeled NPNL Desktop, like this:
+3. After you have successfully logged in, you should see a white box labeled "NPNL Desktop", like this:

 ![Image of Remote desktop access](images/remotedesktop.png)

-  Click on the white box, and enter the unique **PIN** given to you by the experimenter.
+  Click on the white box that says "NPNL Desktop", and enter the unique **PIN** given to you by the experimenter.

   That's it!
 You should be able to see the experimenter’s screen.